How to Make Litti – A Traditional Delicacy from Bihar

 3. Flatten each ball and place a spoonful of the stuffing in the center.

-4. Carefully seal the dough, ensuring the stuffing is enclosed entirely.
+4. Gently seal the dough, ensuring that the stuffing is completely covered.

 Step 4: Roasting the Litti

-1. Place the stuffed litti on a baking tray or directly on the barbecue grill.
+1. Place the stuffed litti on a baking tray or right on the barbecue grill.

 Step 5: Preparing the Chokha

-1. Roast the eggplants, tomatoes, and potatoes over an open flame or in the oven until they are charred and cooked from the inside.
+1. Roast the eggplants, tomatoes, and potatoes on an open flame or in the oven until they turn charred and well cooked from the inside.

-2. Peel the skin off the roasted vegetables and mash them together in a bowl.
+2. Scrape off the roasted vegetable’s skin and mash it all together in a bowl.

 3. Add chopped green chilies, onions, crushed garlic, mustard oil, salt, and black pepper.
-Mix everything thoroughly.
+Mix everything together very well.

 Step 6: Serving Litti

-1. Take the roasted Litti off the heat and serve them hot with the flavorful chokha.
+1. Take the roasted Litti from the heat and serve sizzling hot with the taste of chokha in it.

-2. Garnish the chokha with fresh coriander leaves for added freshness.
+2. Chokha: Garnished with fresh coriander leaves for more freshness.

 Scroll to Top